libhal-google/libhal/README.md

 ## 🎛️ Customization

-libembeddedhal uses `tweak.hpp` header files for customization and configuration.
+libhal uses `tweak.hpp` header files for customization and configuration.
 See [A New Approach to Build-Time Library Configuration](https://vector-of-bool.github.io/2020/10/04/lib-configuration.html) for more details.